Dracovic/endecrypt/README.md

--e --en --encrypt	The program with run the selected algorithm to encrypt the input -d --de --decrypt	The program with run the selected algorithm to decrypt the input -a --algorithm      The method of encryption or decryption desired to run -m --message        The string or file to be (en/de)crypted -i --input          The string or file to be (en/de)crypted -o --output         The file or path to the file where the output shall be saved.
+-e --en --encrypt	The program with run the selected algorithm to encrypt the input -d --de --decrypt	The program with run the selected algorithm to decrypt the input -a --algorithm      The method of encryption or decryption desired to run -m --message        The string to be (en/de)crypted
+-i --input          The file to be (en/de)crypted
+-o --output         The file or path to the file where the output shall be saved.
-                    Defaults to terminal output
+                    Defaults to terminal output if omitted.

 Optional: (depending on the selected algorithm)
 -r --radius The 'key'or radius for the Scytale transposition cipher